 Think your child is ready for a haunted house?

 Petrone, who ran a haunted house for years, offers a few insider secrets to know.

-- Actors typically scare from the side or behind in an effort to propel people forward.
+- Haunted houses make money by moving lots of people through as quickly as possible.
+Actors typically jump from the side or behind in an effort to propel people forward.

-- Actors tend to avoid scaring the first person in a group, who is typically the bravest.
+- Haunt actors tend to avoid scaring the first person in a group, who is typically the bravest.
 The really fun scares are saved for those at the back of the group.